rust-lang/rustfmt/Configurations.md

 ```

 Each configuration option is either stable or unstable.
-Stable options can always be used, while unstable options are only available on a nightly toolchain and must be opted into.
+Stable options can always be used, while unstable options are only available on a nightly toolchain.
-To enable unstable options, set `unstable_features = true` in `rustfmt.toml` or pass `--unstable-features` to rustfmt.

 # Configuration Options